robertram/Hallos/README.md

 ## Typography

-If you want to apply one of this typographies, use the className text-
+If you want to apply one of these typographies, use the className text-

 For example: h2 is text-h2 or button2 is text-button2